Valfortorina

 The Valfortorina or Capra di Benevento is a rare breed of domestic goat from the Val Fortore in the province of Benevento, in Campania in southern Italy.
-It survives in very low numbers, and its conservation status was listed as "critical" by the FAO in 2007.
+It survives in very low numbers, and its conservation status was listed as "critical" by the Food and Agriculture Organization of the United Nations in 2007.
 A small number are kept at Benevento by the Consorzio per la Sperimentazione, Divulgazione e Applicazione di Biotecniche Innovative (ConsDABI), the institution responsible for the conservation of genetic resources in Italy.

 The Valfortorina is one of the forty-three autochthonous Italian goat breeds of limited distribution for which a herdbook is kept by the Associazione Nazionale della Pastorizia, the Italian national association of sheep- and goat-breeders.
 There has been no entry in the herdbook for many years.
 At the end of 2008 a population of 49 was reported.